 So the next time you use up the seeds, save the skins for the following recipe!

-Vibrant red and with a distinct smell.
-Pomegranate skin is very healthy for you!
+Vibrant red and with a distinct smell, pomegranate skin has been known for many health benefits!

 Most people use it on their own skin while other companies produce powder out of it for the purpose of creating teas or supplements.